the-tcpdump-group/libpcap/INSTALL.md

 Sometimes the stock C compiler does not interact well with Flex and Bison.
 The list of problems includes undefined references for alloca(3).
 You can get around this by installing GCC.

-## Linux specifics
-On Linux, libpcap will not work if the kernel does not have the packet socket option enabled; see [this file](doc/README.linux) for more information.

-## Solaris specifics
-If you use the SPARCompiler, you must be careful to not use the `/usr/ucb/cc` interface.
-If you do, you will get bogus warnings and perhaps errors.
-Either make sure your path has `/opt/SUNWspro/bin` before `/usr/ucb` or else:

-    setenv CC /opt/SUNWspro/bin/cc

-before running configure.
-(You might have to do a `make distclean` if you already ran `configure` once).

-See [this file](doc/README.solaris.md) for more up to date Solaris-related information.

-## HP-UX specifics
-If you use HP-UX, you must have at least version 10.20 and either the version of `cc` that supports C99 (`cc -AC99`) or else use the GNU C compiler.
-The required DLPI streams package is standard starting with HP-UX 10.

-The HP implementation of DLPI is a little bit eccentric.
-Unlike Solaris, you must attach `/dev/dlpi` instead of the specific `/dev/*` network pseudo device entry in order to capture packets.
-The PPA is based on the ifnet "index" number.
-Under HP-UX 10, DLPI can provide information for determining the PPA.
-It does not seem to be possible to trace the loopback interface.
-Unlike other DLPI implementations, PHYS implies MULTI and SAP and you get an error if you try to enable more than one promiscuous mode at a time.

-To capture outbound packets on HP-UX 10, you will, apparently, need a late "LAN products cumulative patch" (at one point, it was claimed that this would be PHNE_18173 for s700/10.20; at another point, it was claimed that the required patches were PHNE_20892, PHNE_20725 and PHCO_10947, or newer patches), and to do so on HP-UX 11 you will, apparently, need the latest lancommon/DLPI patches and the latest driver patch for the interface(s) in use on HP-UX 11 (at one point, it was claimed that patches PHNE_19766, PHNE_19826, PHNE_20008, and PHNE_20735 did the trick).

-Furthermore, on HP-UX 10, you will need to turn on a kernel switch by doing

-	echo 'lanc_outbound_promisc_flag/W 1' | adb -w /stand/vmunix /dev/mem

-You would have to arrange that this happens on reboots; the right way to do that would probably be to put it into an executable script file `/sbin/init.d/outbound_promisc` and making `/sbin/rc2.d/S350outbound_promisc` a symbolic link to that script.

-Finally, testing shows that there can't be more than one simultaneous DLPI user per network interface.

-See [this file](doc/README.hpux) for more information specific to HP-UX.

-## AIX specifics
-See [this file](doc/README.aix) for information on installing libpcap and configuring your system to be able to support libpcap.

-## other specifics
-If you are trying to do packet capture with a FORE ATM card, you may or may not be able to.
-They usually only release their driver in object code so unless their driver supports packet capture, there's not much libpcap can do.

-If you get an error like:

-    tcpdump: recv_ack: bind error 0x???

-when using DLPI, look for the DL_ERROR_ACK error return values, usually in `/usr/include/sys/dlpi.h`, and find the corresponding value.

 ## Description of files
 	CHANGES		    - description of differences between releases